kathleendeleon/mini_math_refresher/README.md

-# mini_math_refresher
+# Core Math Topic Refreasher for AI applications

-### The goal is to understand the “math under the hood” of AI (instead of only calling PyTorch/TensorFlow black boxes).
+#### This AI-focused math refresher emphasizes linear algebra, probability, optimization, and numerical methods core topics.
-### This AI-focused math refresher emphasizes linear algebra, probability, optimization, and numerical methods core topics
+#### The goal is to understand the “math under the hood” of AI (instead of only calling PyTorch/TensorFlow black boxes).

 ## 1. Linear Algebra (the backbone)
   a) Vectors, matrices, tensors \